-Poisoning can occur when a person ingests inhales or has skin contact with household, agricultural chemicals or gas.
+Poisoning can occur when a person ingests, inhales or has skin contact with household, agricultural and industrial chemicals or gas.
 Not only are farmers and agricultural workers at risk but also children or children visiting farms.
-Poisoning to stock, (sheep, cattle) and domestic pets, can occur when exposed to waste such as used broken vehicle batteries, chemical containers, and general rubbish.
+Poisoning to stock, (sheep, cattle) and domestic pets, can also occur when exposed to waste such as broken vehicle batteries, chemical containers, and general rubbish.

 Reduce the risk of accidental poisoning by:

-- Reading the instructions carefully on how to use and the safety precautions required before using chemicals
+- Reading the instructions carefully on how to apply and the safety precautions required before using chemicals

-- Keep a written register of the chemical and hazardous substances on the farm
+- Keep and maintain an up to date written register of chemical and hazardous substances on the farm

 - Wear appropriate Australian Standard levels of personal protective equipment when using chemicals and make sure areas are ventilated